kitschpatrol/yanki-obsidian/README.md

 Obsidian implements a number of useful extensions to Markdown for supporting things like `[[wiki-links]]` and `![[embedding]]` — and its ecosystem of plugins brings even more useful but Obsidian-specific functionality.
 Unfortunately, the nuances of many aspects of Obsidian's treatment of Markdown are imperfectly documented, closed-source, and non-standard.

-Every Obsidian-only plugin, Markdown extension, and proprietary-API creates a subtle degree of lock-in to the tool — intentional or otherwise.
+Every Obsidian-only plugin, Markdown extension, and proprietary-API creates a degree of lock-in — intentional or otherwise.
 Yes, your notes are "just" Markdown files, but where their utility or upkeep depend on Obsidian-specific features, their portability and future flexibility are diminished.

 Obsidian's great for now, but it's inevitably transitory.
 Markdown is going to be around much longer than Obsidian will.